lorin/booknotes/Drift-Into-Failure.md

 - Contribution of the protective structure

 ### Scarcity and competition

+Complex systems do not function in isolation.
+They constantly interact with their external environment.

+An environment applies constraints on a system:
+- amount of capital available
+- number of customres reachable
+- qualifications on available empoyees
+- how fast things can be built, developed, driven
+- the existence of competing organizations

+Many industries are very competitve.
+Airlines and deregulation in the 70s as an example.

+Jens Rasumssen: work in complex systems is bounded by three types of constraints (boundaries):
+1. economic: system can't sustain itself if boundary exceeded
+2. workload: people/tech can't perform their tasks if boundary exceeded
+3. safety boundary: system fails if boundary exceeded

+[here]

 This moved Langewiesche to say that Murphy’s law is wrong: everything that can go wrong usually goes right, and then we draw the wrong conclusion.